A Masters Degree in Folklore and Public Culture

 - For an applicant who has been out of school for several years, letters from employers or others able to evaluate your abilities are appropriate.

-- Provide name and contact information for referees on the Online Graduate School Application.
-Your referees will then be contacted and instructed how to submit their letters online.
+- Provide name and contact information for recommenders on the Online Graduate School Application.
+Your recommenders will then be contacted and instructed on how to submit their letters online.

 STATEMENT OF ACADEMIC OBJECTIVES

-- Given the interdisciplinary nature of the Folklore Master’s Program, provide a statement addressing your academic objectives.
+- Given the interdisciplinary nature of the Folklore and Public Culture Master’s Program, provide a statement addressing your academic objectives.

-- Explain how the academic resources associated with the UO Folklore Program would enable you to meet your goals.
+- Explain how the academic resources associated with the UO Folklore and Public Culture Program would enable you to meet your goals.

 - Make sure to specify which track (general or public sector) you would like to follow.